lulen11/cake-homework/README.md

 * To rapidly build ‘Part 2’, I researched sliding and swiping open-source components.
 I wanted to leverage a lightweight and well-maintained package to create a responsive slider component with built-in swiping functionality.
 Leaning on this library ensures good UX and optimal performance.
 By using Swiper, I was able to focus on tailoring the visuals and user interactions without reinventing the wheel, resulting in a scalable and maintainable solution.

 * I didn't include the correct arrow icons in the Slider component to save on time.
 Assuming in the future, these might be imported from a Cake Design Library or icon library.

+* There's one more hidden treat to show a slither of personality.

 ## Take a looky